 Abrasive Jet Machining Definition:

 Abrasive Jet Machining is a material removal process with the help of concentrated abrasive grains enclosed in a nozzle that removes by the action of impact erosion.
 In abrasive-jet machining, a high-velocity jet containing abrasive particles is aimed at the workpiece surface under controlled conditions.

 The impact of the particles develops a sufficiently concentrated force to perform operations such as cutting, the material is removed by the erosion of work material with abrasive grits at a speed of 150-300m/s.
 The abrasive grits are carried out in a high-velocity gas stream.

 Abrasive Jet Machining Consists of the following Various Parts:

 - Nozzle and

-A high-velocity jet of airlike nitrogen carbon dioxide etc and enclosed abrasive particles is aimed at the workpiece under controlled conditions.
-The gas, supplied under a pressure of 2 to 8 kilopascal.
+A high-velocity jet of airlike nitrogen carbon dioxide etc and enclosed abrasive particles are aimed at the workpiece under controlled conditions.
+The gas is supplied under a pressure of 2 to 8 kilopascal.

-The filter is used to cleaning the fuel supply so that dirt or other impurities do not hamper the progress of the process.
+The filter is used to clean the fuel supply so that dirt or other impurities do not hamper the progress of the process.

-The pressure gauge is used to control the pressure of the compressed used in the abrasive jet machining.as the pressure decides the depth of cutting and amount of force required for cutting.
+The pressure gauge is used to control the pressure of the compressed used in the abrasive jet machining.
+As the pressure decides the depth of cutting and the amount of force required for cutting.

 In the mixing chamber abrasive powder is being fed and with the help of a vibrator amount of abrasives can be controlled.
 So that the abrasives and the gases will be mixed thoroughly in the mixing chamber.